learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 ## Recap

-In this exercise, we added functionality to our app that allows to add a new Pokemon to our Pokedex and take advantage of the caching and automatic UI updates that's implementing in the **Apollo iOS client**.
+In this exercise, we added functionality to our app that allows to add a new Pokemon to our Pokedex and take advantage of the caching and automatic UI updates that's implemented in the **Apollo iOS client**.
 Here is a summary of what we learned:

 - _Mutations_ are used in GraphQL to update data in the backend
 - Syntactically, they are similar to queries but use the keyword `mutation` instead of `query`
 - `apollo-codegen` will generate one class per _mutation_